Copiparvovirus: Structure

 Viruses in genus Copiparvovirus are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
 The diameter is around 18-26 nm.
 Genomes are linear, around 6kb in length.

 Life cycle

 Viral replication is nuclear.
 Entry into the host cell is achieved by attachment to host receptors, which mediates clathrin-mediated endocytosis.
 Replication follows the rolling-hairpin model.
 DNA-templated transcription, with some alternative splicing mechanism is the method of transcription.
 The virus exits the host cell by nuclear pore export.
-Bovine serve as the natural host.